 If the Commission chooses to amend the City's SOI and ACFPD's SOI to include the affected territory, the action would be exempt from further review under CEQA pursuant to California Code of Regulations Section 15061(b)(3).
-This finding would be based on the Commission determining with certainty that these SOI actions would have no possibility of significantly effecting the environment given no new land use or municipal service authority is granted.
+The applicant submitted a letter related to CEQA, included as Attachment 12, with which staff and legal counsel concur.
+Notably, the proposed SOI amendments would not cause the direct, or reasonably foreseeable indirect, physical change in the environment and does not have the potential for causing a significant effect on the environment, as no new land use or municipal service authority would be provided.
+Further, the SOI amendments do not commit any local agency to take any definite course of action or to approve any specific project.
 Any future prezoning by the City or annexation of the affected territory would require environmental analysis to be performed by the appropriate lead agency.
+The staff recommendation to deny the SOI requires no CEQA related action by the Commission.